Lip liner: Ingredients

 Like lipstick, lip liners are composed of waxes, oils, and pigment.
 Compared to lipstick, lip liners are firmer in consistency and more deeply pigmented, making them suitable for drawing on to the lip with precision.
 For these reasons, lip liners have less oil but more wax and pigment than most lipsticks.
 A popular wax used in the making of lip liners is Japan wax.

 History

 Liner pencils have been in use since the 1920s in a variety of ways.
 Actresses to adopt the use of liner include Clara Bow, Marlene Dietrich, and Marilyn Monroe.

-In the 1990's, a new lip liner trend emerged: a dark brown liner contrasted by a lighter lipstick.
+In the 1990s, people started using dark brown liner with lighter lipstick.